 - Direct flights to Victoria from major Canadian cities

-- Ferry connections from Vancouver (scenic team experience)
+- Ferry connections from Vancouver (a scenic team experience in itself)

 - Far enough to feel like an escape, close enough for a 2–3 day retreat